Call Now:(334) 489-3624Free Medicare ConsultationFree Consult

 āœ… High Success Rate

 IRMAA appeals have a relatively high approval rate when properly documented.
-Most decisions are made within 30-60 days, and approved appeals can result in significant premium savings.
+Many requests are resolved within several weeks, and approved appeals can result in significant premium savings.

 • Complete the form thoroughly with no blank spaces